artyom2001/cse118_labs/README.md

-# CSE 118 Lab #1
+# CSE 118 Labs

-This is where we store our code for the first CSE 118 Lab #1
+This is where we store our code for each CSE 118 Lab Assignment!